 Glaurung brought up a good point in a comment yesterday.
 If you never go online and/or you’re really careful, do you really need to update your OS to something new?

 In my professional opinion, it depends.
 Didn’t you know that would be my answer?

-If you never, ever go online with it, sure, you’re fine.
+If you never, ever go online with it, or at least stay off the web and e-mail, sure, you’re fine.
 I have Windows 2000 boxes in that category.

 But if you do, here are some random thoughts that come to mind: